-WP Super Cache 1.6.8 and Cloudflare
+WP Super Cache 1.6.8 with Cloudflare (and other add-ons that set cookies)

 If you have a WordPress site, and you use both the WP Super Cache plugin and the Cloudflare content delivery network, the latest version 1.6.8 of WP Super Cache may not properly cache your pages by default.